yandex-cloud/docs/en/_api-ref-grpc/managed-kubernetes/api-ref/grpc/cluster_service.md

 --- | ---
-platform_id | **string**<br>ID of the hardware platform configuration for the node. resources_spec | **[ResourcesSpec](#ResourcesSpec)**<br>Computing resources of the node such as the amount of memory and number of cores. boot_disk_spec | **[DiskSpec](#DiskSpec)**<br>Specification for the boot disk that will be attached to the node.
-The metadata as `key:value` pairs assigned to this instance template.
+platform_id | **string**<br>ID of the hardware platform configuration for the node. resources_spec | **[ResourcesSpec](#ResourcesSpec)**<br>Computing resources of the node such as the amount of memory and number of cores. boot_disk_spec | **[DiskSpec](#DiskSpec)**<br>Specification for the boot disk that will be attached to the node. metadata | **map<string,string>**<br>The metadata as `key:value` pairs assigned to this instance template.
 This includes custom metadata and predefined keys. <br>For example, you may use the metadata in order to provide your public SSH key to the node.
-For more information, see [Metadata](/docs/compute/concepts/vm-metadata). metadata | **map<string,string>**<br> No more than 64 per resource.
+For more information, see [Metadata](/docs/compute/concepts/vm-metadata).
+No more than 64 per resource.
 The maximum string length in characters for each value is 131072.
 The string length in characters for each key must be 1-63.
 Each key must match the regular expression ` [a-z][-_0-9a-z]* `. v4_address_spec | **[NodeAddressSpec](#NodeAddressSpec)**<br>Specification for the create network interfaces for the node group compute instances. scheduling_policy | **[SchedulingPolicy](#SchedulingPolicy)**<br>Scheduling policy configuration.